jsu216/learn_python/tutorials/basic/6/README.md

     - Write a python program with the design above, create one or more object instance from the classes and call the there functions

 2. Design a python class called `Converter`.
 It must have the following features:
-    - Convert temperature between `Celsius` and `Fahrenheit` using the formula: Celsius x 1.8 + 32 = Fahrenheit
+    - Convert temperature between `celsius` and `fahrenheit` using the formula: celsius x 1.8 + 32 = fahrenheit
     - Convert length unit between `inch` and `centimeter` using the formula: inch x 2.54 = cm
     - the class `Converter` must have at least 2 functions defined to support the above 2 features
     - Optional: Ask user to input length or temperature and convert the user input and print the result in console